ParaCoToUl/noarr-pipelines/bindings/README.md

 For windows, there is an extra requirement of having installed [Visual Studio](https://visualstudio.microsoft.com/cs/).

-1. Open developer command prompt (included in Visual Studio) and make sure you have correctly set variables to build for your machine
+1. Open a developer command prompt (included in Visual Studio) and make sure you have correctly set variables to build for your machine

-    You might want to do so by entering the following CMD command:
+    You can set the variables by entering the following command to the developer command prompt:

     ```cmd
-    C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" x64
+    "C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" x64
     ```

     This script sets variables to build for 64bit system using *Community* version of *Visual Studion 2017*.
-Adjust it to fit your path to Visual Studio and the version you use.
+The command runs the file `vcvarsall.bat` stored in your Visual Studio folder, adjust it to fit your path to Visual Studio and the version you use.

 2. Run [`.\build.cmd`](./build.cmd) in this folder.